otaviojava/money-api-book/en/chapter4_1.md

 ### The class MonetaryAmountFormat

-Using the `MonetaryFormats` may to create from a query builder or just using from `Locale` with the `CurrencyStyle` `enum` may put informations that will show on formatter.
+The `MonetaryFormats` class allows the creation of `MonetaryAmountFormats` objects by using either a query builders or by using `Locale`s with the `CurrencyStyle` `enum`.

 ```java